Venturing deep into Borneo and bordering Malaysia, the northern region of Central Kalimantan is foreign to tourism…

 …as though they have never seen tourists.
 I doubt that many have…

 Advised the boat would leave again for Putussibau this morning, the story is rapidly changing.
-The situation is not looking good – visions of being marooned in the jungle and over-staying visas come to mind.
+The situation is not looking good – visions of being marooned in the jungle and over-staying visas are becoming very real.

 There seems to be a hole or rapid leak in the timber boat as, throughout the night, the crew continuously pumped out water.
 Sad to leave this old boat that served up 2 good cooked meals a day plus free tea and coffee – a far cry from the Jakarta to Singapore fast boat – but we need to look for another boat to continue the journey.
 With only one month of travel for Kalimantan, time is quickly running out.